MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/overview.md

 The approach used in this document is generally applicable to both productivity apps and game apps, however the focus is on productivity and utility (non-game applications).
-See the
-[Introduction to MonoGame document](~/graphics-games/monogame/introduction/index.md) or check out [Visual Studio Tools for Unity](/visualstudio/cross-platform/visual-studio-tools-for-unity) for cross-platform game development guidance.
+See [Visual Studio Tools for Unity](/visualstudio/cross-platform/visual-studio-tools-for-unity) for cross-platform game development guidance.

 The phrase “write-once, run everywhere” is often used to extol the